antoinewg/turboless/README.md

 - [ ] documentation and working example on deployment process.
 - [ ] documentation and guidelines on how to add a new api or service.
+- [ ] automatic changelog generation and release of packages with changesets
+- [ ] auto-linting and formatting on save for faster development.
+- [ ] automatic deployment when merging to main.

 ## Inspiration